 If you’re not familiar with the term CSA, it means ”community-supported agriculture.”
 Consumers buy “shares” in a farm’s growing season.
 And there are a limited number of shares which helps ensure plenty of produce in your weekly allotment.
 Learn more about CSA’s, the risks and rewards, and the relationship between farmers and customers.
-Here are two CSA programs worth checking out.
+Here are three CSA programs worth checking out.

 Lydia’s Fields (Loudoun County): Come out to the farm and choose your produce much like you would at a farmers market – but as a shareholder in a CSA.
 Or, if you’re inside the Beltway, opt for pickup in the Cleveland Park neighborhood of DC.
 You can also put together a neighborhood share delivery – see website for requirements.
 Full and half shares are available.
 The farm grows a wide assortment of produce, including unique heirloom tomatoes, greens, asparagus, and figs.